cxw441/File-Permissions/README.md

 |               | -                     | The file cannot be executed.                                                |

 In the example above (rw-r--r--) means that the file owner has read and write permissions (rw-), the group and others have only read permissions (r--).

+To add the execute permission for the user: chmod u+x * To remove the write permission for others: chmod o-w *